How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 • Are you using Intel or Apple Silicon (M1 etc) ?

 • What Mac system version are you using?
-Clean or existing?

-• Have you previously installed HomeBrew?
+• Had you previously installed HomeBrew for other software?

 • Which directory is Homebrew installed in ? /usr/local or /opt

-•Is there an existing /usr/local/ directory?
+• Is there an existing /usr/local/ directory?

 • Did you run the command brew doctor to make sure your symlinks are correct for homebrew?
 (You can run it several times to fix everything.)